Fifteen years ago, Michael Stelzner was the world’s leading authority on white papers.

-Eventually he shared his experience in a helpful book called Writing White Papers: How to Capture Readers and Keep Them Engaged.
+Eventually, he shared his experience in a helpful book called Writing White Papers: How to Capture Readers and Keep Them Engaged.

 It takes a practical, step-by-step approach, assuming the reader has never written a white paper before.

-I would have loved to have this book back in 1997, when I was struggling with my very first white paper.
+I would have loved to have this book back in 1997 when I was struggling with my very first white paper.

-Back then, and for years afterward, there was a painful lack of high-quality information on how to write white papers.
+Back then, there was a painful lack of high-quality information on how to write white papers.